ewaldc/My-Book-Live/uboot/README.md

 run nc
 ```

-Define linux kernel boot arguments, including support for TFTP bootin and kernel/u-boot netconsole.
+Define linux kernel boot arguments, including support for TFTP booting and kernel/u-boot netconsole.
 Remove ipv6.disable=1 if you want ipv6.
 There is also a "debugargs" if you want to enable more kernel debug info.

 ```
 setenv bootargs 'root=/dev/sda2 earlycon earlyprintk rw rootfstype=ext4 rootflags=data=ordered ipv6.disable=1'